Site Name

 The Plumber Apprenticeship Training Program is for five (5) years.
 Apprentices earn while they learn, working on the job and attending classes of related technical instruction.

-Area: The jurisdiction of Local Union 78 is Angeles however travel may be required to Orange, Ventura, Santa Barbara, Riverside and San Bernardino Counties.
+Area: The jurisdiction of Local Union 78 is Los Angeles, however, travel may be required to Orange, Ventura, Santa Barbara, Riverside, and San Bernardino Counties.

 Wages: Apprentices earn a percentage of the Journeyman wage rate, by classification.
-Currently, Journeyman wage is $46.03 / hr. and the 1st Year apprentice wage is 45% of journeyman wages.
 All wage rates and conditions are subject to change without notice as per the Collective Bargaining Agreement.
-After meeting all annual requirements apprentices advance in the program and receive a pay raise once a year.
+After meeting all annual requirements apprentices advance in the program and receive a pay raise once each year.

 Classes: Apprentices attend 216 hours a year in classes of related technical and manipulative instruction.
-All 1st and 2nd year Apprentices attend daytime training 2–3 days a month -6:30 a.m. to 4:30 p.m. every other week.
-All 3rd thru 5th Year Apprentices attend classes 2 nights every week – 5:45 p.m. to 9:15 p.m.
+All 1st and 2nd year Apprentices attend daytime block training 6:30 AM to 4:30 PM every other week.
+All 3rd through 5th Year Apprentices attend classes 2 nights every week from 5:45 PM to 9:15 PM.

 Where Employed: Commercial, industrial, manufacturing

-Working Conditions: Plumbers work is strenuous, most is done outdoors.
-It involves a lot of standing, stooping, and heavy lifting, pulling and pushing.
-The work involves joining pipes together by following layouts, diagrams and blue prints.
+Working Conditions: Plumbing work is strenuous; most is done outdoors.
+It involves a lot of standing, stooping, heavy lifting, pulling and pushing.
+The work involves joining pipes together by following layouts, diagrams and blueprints.
 It may require standing for long periods or being in cramped and uncomfortable positions.
 The work can be uncomfortable during hot or cold weather.
 Risks include falls from ladders, cuts from sharp tools, or burns.

 Availability and Continuity of Work: Employment prospects vary with industry needs, economic cycles and capital expenditures by public agencies, locality and weather.

-Fringe Benefits: Health, Dental, and Prescription Drug coverage, Pension, Vacation and Holiday, and Life Insurance are provided as eligibility is established.
+Fringe Benefits: Health, Dental, and Prescription Drug coverage, Pension, Vacation and Holiday are provided as eligibility is established.

 Union Affiliation: Apprentices are obligated to make application to the Union at the start of their apprenticeship and must maintain their availability for employment referral.
 Apprentices serve a probationary period for the first year of their apprenticeship.